-- on an actual basis; - on a pro forma basis to give effect to (i) the B. Riley Repayment and (ii) the B. Riley Conversion based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and an assumed public offering price of \$0.90 per share, the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 22,222,222 shares of common stock in this offering at an assumed public offering price of \$0.90 per share, which was the last reported sales price of our common stock on the Nasdaq Global Market on June 1, 2020, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- · on an actual basis; - on a pro forma basis to give effect to (i) the B. Riley Repayment and (ii) the B. Riley Conversion based on the outstanding principal amount and accrued interest under the B. Riley Convertible Note as of March 31, 2020 and the public offering price of \$0.75 per share; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of 32,000,000 shares of common stock in this offering at the public offering price of \$0.75 per share, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.